Current Areas of Service

 Pilot Club sponsors a scholarship for an Oconee County student attending the Oconee campus of the University of North Georgia.

 Pilot members show appreciation and provide “pick me up” gifts to staff at local hospitals, nursing homes and Memory Care facilities as well as to First Responder Units.

 Oconee County cultural events

 One of Pilot International’s service projects is our association with Project Lifesaver.
-Project Lifesaver is an organization that strives to provide timely response to save lives and reduce potential injury for adults and children who wander due to Alzheimer’s, autism and other related conditions or disorders, Project Lifesaver’s mission and goals are closely aligned with Pilot’s.
+Project Lifesaver is an organization that strives to provide timely response to save lives and reduce potential injury for adults and children who wander due to Alzheimer’s, autism and other related neurological conditions or disorders.
+Project Lifesaver’s mission and goals are closely aligned with Pilot’s missions and goals.
 Through the use of vital technology and trained emergency response teams, Project Lifesaver provides peace of mind for Family Caregivers.

 Currently, 1,200 agencies in 45 states participate in the program: police, sheriff, fire, public safety departments and other emergency responders.
 The method relies on proven radio technology and specially trained search and rescue teams.
 Citizens enrolled in Project Lifesaver wear a small transmitter on their wrist or ankle that emits an individualized tracking signal.
 If an enrolled client goes missing, the caregiver notifies their local Project Lifesaver agency, and a trained emergency team responds to the wanderer’s area.
 Most who wander are found within a few miles from home, and search times have been reduced from hours and days to minutes.
 Recovery times for PLI clients average 30 minutes – 95% less time than standard operations.